 Revitalised utilitarian icons must be a bit like buses; only, rather than waiting minutes for one before several arrive in a rash, the gap is decades long.

 Already this year Mercedes has launched a painstaking new interpretation of the G-Class for the modern era.
 Meanwhile, prototypes for an all-new Land Rover Defender have also been seen roaming the Midlands.
-Jeep, too, has given the first freshened Wrangler for a fair old while, and then there is this: the tiny Jimny, which Suzuki hasn’t really touched for two decades.
+We've also had the first freshened Jeep Wrangler for a fair old while, and then there is this: the tiny Suzuki Jimny, which Suzuki hasn’t really touched for two decades.

 You might well wonder why it would.
 Built to adhere to pocket-size Japanese kei-car regulations, the formula Suzuki concocted for the original ‘Light Jeep 10’ of 1970 was simple but effective.
 That’s why this fourth-generation car remains usefully small, authentically gifted off-road and enviably inexpensive.